KyberNetwork/kyber-pro/README.md

+# REDO

-# Kyber FPR Node Implementation
+ Kyber FPR Node Implementation

 Kyber FPRs allows professional MMs to either manually or build bots to operate their own unique algorithms, customize their trading strategy, and adjust their desired risk exposure.